 The spot on which his finger lands lies between two of the laziest rivers in all of Russia.
 Here the land gently rises and falls like the chest of a sleeping giant between the river Mius and the river Tuzlov.
 The rivers, streams really, curve and curl in oxbow fashion and take the longest possible route through the black Donetsk Highlands as they slope toward the Black Sea.
 On a map today you will find Rostov, a city of a million people, Taganrog, a city of 250,000 people, and if the map is detailed enough you may find Matveyev Kurgan with its 43,000 inhabitants.
 And 500,000 acres of rolling farm land.
 There will be no Nikolaipol.
 Gerhard’s death certificate says only he was born in Russia.
 His immigration record in Halifax says born in Nikolaipol, Ukraine, and his military record identifies Nikolaipol, Russia as his birthplace.
 But there is no Nikolaipol, Matveyev Kurgan.

 Yet if you look carefully at the countryside, you will find something there.
 On the green blanket of this agricultural zone a series of discolourations in the earth shows in an ordered row, stains perhaps, angling roughly in a northwest to southeast direction.
-And if you should happen to find a Red Army topographical map you would find a village at the exact same spot as the discoloured smudges that still lay on the land.
+And if you should happen to find a Red Army topographical map you would find a village at the same exact spot as the discoloured smudges that still lay on the land.
 The name of the village? Николай-Полье or Nikolaipol.

 If you were lucky to lay eyes on a 1943 German military map of the region you would also find a village in that place, named Nikolai-Pole.
 Even a 1943 US Army map has Nikolay-Pol’ye in the right place.
 And if you should see a hand-drawn map of Dr. Karl Stumpp, the Nazi ethnologist who categorized the ethnic and racial origins of people living in southern Russia and Ukraine to determine who would live and who would die, you would find a village by the name of Nikolaifeld in the same place.
 And your search experience would tell you Nikolaifeld and Nikolaipol are one and the same.
 In the Directory of German Settlements in the Russian Empire (Moscow, 2006), which lists more than five thousand locations where Germans settled in Russia, you will find the following reference in Russian: